isomorphic-software/smartclient-docs/classes/DataSource.md

 **Flags**: IA

 ---
-## Attr: DataSource.csvDelimiter

-### Description
-Applies to RestConnector dataSources ([serverType](#attr-datasourceservertype) "rest") only, and is overridable per operationBinding (see [OperationBinding.csvDelimiter](OperationBinding.md#attr-operationbindingcsvdelimiter)).

-This property specifies the character to recognise as the delimiter when parsing REST service responses where the [DataSource.responseFormat](#attr-datasourceresponseformat) is "csv"

-### Groups

-- serverRestConnector

-**Flags**: IR

----
 ## Attr: DataSource.useAnsiJoins

 ### Description
 For DataSources using the [SmartClient SQL engine](../kb_topics/sqlDataSource.md#kb-topic-sql-datasources) for persistence, whether to use ANSI-style joins (ie, joins implemented with JOIN directives in the table clause, as opposed to additional join expressions in the where clause).
 The default value of null has the same meaning as setting this flag to false.

-Note, outer joins (see [joinType](DataSourceField.md#attr-datasourcefieldjointype)) do not work with all supported database products unless you use ANSI joins.
+Note, outer joins (see [joinType](DataSourceField.md#attr-datasourcefieldjointype)) only work with certain database products if you choose not to use ANSI joins.
 Other than that, the join strategies are equivalent.

 If you wish to switch on ANSI-style joins for every DataSource, without the need to manually set this property on all of them, set [server.properties](../kb_topics/server_properties.md#kb-topic-serverproperties-file) flag `sql.useAnsiJoins` to true.